Child Custody For Unmarried Parents

 Once paternity is established, the parents have all the rights, responsibilities, options and obligations a divorcing couple would have.
 As with her divorcing clients, Diana Porter seeks to establish parenting plans that preserve the child’s best interests and achieve her clients’ goals.
 As a Board Certified family law attorney, she has extensive experience helping parents resolve a variety of child-related issues through negotiation, mediation, Collaborative Law or litigation, if necessary.

-Contact lawyer Diana Porter by email or by calling (972) 562-0038 to discuss your concerns about any child-related issues following parental separation.
+Contact lawyer Diana Porter by email or by call to our office to discuss your concerns about any child-related issues following parental separation.